Province of Chieti: History

 It was first settled by the Osci people near the Pescara River.
 In around 1000 BCE it was conquered by Marsi and Marrucini people.
 The city was also lived in by the Greeks, who named it Teate.
-It was conquered by the Romans in 305 BCE but after the fall of Rome in 476 CE, Theoderic the Great gained ownership of the city and it was subsequently used as a Lombard fortress.
+It was conquered by the Romans in 305 BCE but after the fall of Rome in 476 CE, Theodoric the Great gained ownership of the city and it was subsequently used as a Lombard fortress.
 The city was then owned by the Franks, the Normans, the Hohenstaufen, the Angevins and Aragonese rulers until strong control over the city was gained by Charles V of France.
 Chieti was made the capital of Abruzzo Citra under its period of rule by the House of Bourbon.

 The province of Chieti contains Ortona, a town founded by Fretani people for trading with the Greeks, which was the scene of a World War II battle between German and predominantly British and Canadian forces; over 2,000 civilians died and the town was largely destroyed.

 Geography

-The province of Chieti is one of four provinces in the region of Abruzzo on the eastern coast of Italy.
+The province of Chieti is one of four provinces in the region of Abruzzo, on the eastern coast of Italy.
 It is the most easternmost province in the region and is bounded to the northeast by the Adriatic Sea.
-The Province of Pescara lies to the north and the Province of L'Aquila to the northwest.
-To the south lies the Province of Isernia and the Province of Campobasso lies to the south east, both these provinces being part of the region of Molise.
-The provincial capital is Chieti, situated on a ridge a few miles inland and just south of the Aterno-Pescara River which flows into the sea at nearby Pescara.
+The province of Pescara lies to the north and the province of L'Aquila to the northwest.
+To the south lies the province of Isernia and the province of Campobasso lies to the south east, both these provinces being part of the region of Molise.
+The provincial capital is Chieti, situated on a ridge a few miles inland and just south of the River Aterno-Pescara, which flows into the sea at nearby Pescara.

 There has been a movement by farmers away from the land and the area.
 The outflow has been greatest from the hilly and mountainous areas, where the holdings are small and worked by the families who own them.
 In the period 1951 to 1971, the number of people employed in agriculture in Chieti fell from over 80% to around 45%, the number employed in industry tripled to around 20% and the number employed in the service sector, tripled to around 30%.